 647028 = 110 100 111 000 010 = 1101001110000102.

-When you need to convert large integers from binary and decimal or from decimal to binary, consider using hexadecimal as an intermediate form.
-This reduces the number of multipications or divisions by a factor of 4, and may reduce the number of mistakes.
-Try out numbers of different sizes both ways to get a feel for what works best.
+When you need to convert large integers from binary to decimal or from decimal to binary, consider using hexadecimal as an intermediate form.
+This reduces the number of multiplications or divisions by a factor of 4, and will likely reduce the number of mistakes.

-When an unsigigned integer is coerced from a smaller length to a larger length the original bits are padded on the left with 0 bits.
+When an unsigned integer is coerced from a smaller length to a larger length the original bits are padded on the left with 0 bits.
 This is called zero extension.